Waco Suspension Bridge

 Before 1869, crossing the Brazos River was a time-consuming and sometimes dangerous ordeal.
 The only way to cross the river was by ferry, and due to the location of Waco on the growing Chisholm Trail, local businessmen knew that a bridge was needed to support commerce.
 For this reason, members of Waco Masonic Lodge #92 proposed the creation of such a bridge and they assigned a committee which would form the Waco Bridge Company, responsible for funding and building the project.
 A charter was received from the state in 1866.

 Col. John T. Flint, an Austin lawyer and banker, who had moved to Waco after the war and established a firm named Flint & Chamberlain, went personally to New York to handle the contract for building a bridge.

-In October 1868, the engineer he hired, Thomas M. Griffith, began to supervise the construction using cables from the Roebling company of Trenton, New Jersey.
+The Waco Bridge Company, under the leadership of John T. Flint, enlisted New York civil engineer Thomas M. Griffith to manage the bridge project.
+In October 1868 Griffith began to supervise the construction using cables from the Roebling company of Trenton, New Jersey.
 The logistical and engineering difficulties he encountered were abnormal because of the remote location.

 Due to lack of machine shops in the Waco area, getting the materials to the building site was a journey in itself.
 The nearest railroad was 100 mi away, and the closest town with artisans with the skills needed was Galveston, over 212 miles (341 km) from the build site.
 Supplies were loaded onto a steamer in Galveston, and ferried to Bryan.
 From there, they were loaded onto wagons pulled by oxen.
 The pothole-filled dirt road over 80 miles long from Bryan to Waco was bad, even by 19th-century Texas standards.

 The twin double towers that anchored the span were considered to be a marvel of engineering at the time, containing nearly 3 million bricks, which were produced locally.

 The bridge collected its first toll on January 1, 1870.
 Its 475 ft span made it the first major suspension bridge in Texas.